 The mean airflow is 882 ft3 per minute with a standard deviation of 2 ft3 per minute.
 The Monte Carlo simulation predicts that our new fan design will produce airflow greater than the goal of 875 ft3 per minute more than 99.999% of the time.
 Our model predicts that we should have no difficulty meeting our design objective if our assumptions about manufacturing variability are correct.
 We need to monitor and control the manufacturing and installation process to ensure that our design is achievable and maintainable in the presence of manufacturing and installation uncertainty.

 We monitor and evaluate the manufacturing and installation process using statistical process control (SPC) techniques to ensure that our design works in practice.
 Figure 7 shows the first 30 days of production data for our new cooling fan, produced at a rate of five cooling fans per day.
 According to the results, our manufacturing process is in statistical control, as indicated by the absence of violations of control limits or nonrandom patterns in the data over time.

-We used MATLAB, the Statistics Toolbox, and the Optimization Toolbox to improve the performance of an engine cooling fan through a Design for Six Sigma DMAIC approach.
+We used MATLAB, the Statistics and Machine Learning Toolbox, and the Optimization Toolbox to improve the performance of an engine cooling fan through a Design for Six Sigma DMAIC approach.
 Our initial fan did not circulate enough air through the radiator to keep the engine cool during difficult conditions.
 We designed an experiment to investigate the effect of three performance factors: fan distance from the radiator, blade-tip clearance, and blade pitch angle.
 We used our test data to estimate optimum values for each factor, resulting in a design that produced airflows beyond our goal of 875 ft3 per minute.
 Simulations verify that the new design should produce airflow according to our specifications in more than 99.999% of the fans manufactured.